joedski/skeleton-react-gsap-redux-ie8/README.md

 ### Compatibility

-Ensuring broad compatibility across such a wide range of browserse basically requires updating them all to modern day JS Environments.
+Ensuring broad compatibility across such a wide range of browsers basically requires updating them all to modern day JS Environments.
 To that end, the following additional libraries are employed:

 - [core-js](https://www.npmjs.com/package/core-js)
 - [console-polyfill](https://www.npmjs.com/package/console-polyfill)